Orion2323/Database_Breakdown/README.md

 Each branch represents the development of setting up and interacting with a database.

 # To run program
-Run the following command on the terminal
+Before running program, verify that account data is correct in 'connect-to-database.js' Run the following command on the terminal
 ```
 node connect-to-database.js